 The doctor is the registered manager.
 A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run.

-Nineteen patients provided feedback about the service.
-All the comments we received were positive about the service, for example describing the doctors as friendly, professional and very experienced.
+Seven patients provided feedback about the service.
+All the comments we received were positive about the service, for example describing the doctors as friendly, caring and informative.

 Our key findings were: